Huayan: Differences with classical Yogācāra

-Unlike a certain Yogācāra view, such as that of Dignāga, which regards self-cognition as an effect of consciousness' subjective aspect perceiving its objective aspect, Huayan treats self-cognition as the cause of both the subjective aspect of consciousness as well as the illusory objective world.
-Where the Yogācāra model is concerned with epistemology, the Huayan model is cosmogony-oriented.
-That is, according to Fazang, self-cognition is the original karmic appearance which causes the delusive world of samsāra with all its suffering.
-It is a state in which the mind is aware only of itself.
-According to Zhihua Yao, "It is not contributed by an external agency because the arising or awareness is inherent to the mind or reality itself."
+Fazang identified the notion of "karmic appearance" (yexiang) in the Awakening of Faith with self-cognition, a concept which can be found in Yogācāra.
+Self-cognition is the mind's awareness of being aware.
+However, unlike a certain Yogācāra view, such as that of Dignāga, which regards self-cognition as an effect of consciousness' subjective aspect perceiving its objective aspect, Huayan follows the Awakening of Faith and treats self-cognition/karmic appearance as the cause of both the subjective aspect of consciousness as well as the illusory objective world.
+Where the effect model is concerned with epistemology, the cause model is cosmogony-oriented.
+That is, according to the latter position, self-cognition/karmic appearance, referring to a state in which the mind is aware only of itself, is the cause of the delusive world of samsāra with all its suffering.
+As Zhihua Yao explains, "It is not contributed by an external agency because the arising or awareness is inherent to the mind or reality itself."
 However, although this arising is based on reality itself, Fazang says it is karmic since [1] it is an action and [2] it is the cause of suffering.
 Of this karmic activity, Fazang states that, "Although this is (a form of) active conceptualization, it is exceedingly subtle and in a dependently originated single characteristic, that which can (cause) and that which is (caused) are not divided."